ANR-MaTOS/Resources/README.md

 **Resources available** are the test sets **THE** and **rTAL**, the validation set in **TAL**, and we will release our complete training set soon.
-The corpus is in the folder `NLP-abstract`, including
+The corpus is in the folder `NLP-abstracts`, including

 - `rTAL_abstracts_TALN2024`
   - `xml` : containing a folder for each document pair, with the aligned sentences for the current document in an xml file